 Apart from the cruises, several beaches offer magnificent views of the sunset as well.
 And a few resorts even mention sunsets, especially in their brochure, to attract customers to book a stay there.

 Seafood, especially Octopus Curry

 Seychelles is also famous for its seafood which seems kind of obvious since it is an island nation.
 From grilled fish to shark chutney, you can find it all around here to taste and devour.
-There are several street food tours that one can join to taste these delicacies, or you could simply enjoy a seafood meal in a restaurant.
+One can join several street food tours to taste these delicacies, or you could simply enjoy a seafood meal in a restaurant.

-Since Seychelles’ people use a blend of spices, curry, etc., their seafood dishes tend to be quite different from the normal, and it happens to be finger-licking good.
+Since Seychelles’ people use a blend of spices, curry, etc., their seafood dishes tend to be quite different from the normal, which happens to be finger-licking good.

 Most Photographed Beach

 The white sand, azure-colored ocean water, palm trees, and pink granite boulders lend a charming and ethereal feeling.
 Honestly, this beach feels out of this world and sees several professional photographers and wedding photographers in a day.
-During my stay on La Digue Island, I easily saw 3 wedding couples get their photograph clicked here in a span of just an hour!
+During my stay on La Digue Island, I quickly saw three wedding couples get their photograph clicked here in just an hour!
 It’s that beautiful, popular, and famous!

 About the Author

-Rachita Saxena is a travel blogger from India who has been traveling full-time for 3 years now.
-She shares her travel stories on her blog – Meanderwander, and loves trying new food and experiences in a new destination.
-When she isn’t traveling, she loves reading about new places and plan her next trips!
+Rachita Saxena is a travel blogger from India who has been traveling full-time for three years.
+She shares her travel stories on her blog – Meanderwander, and loves trying new food and experiences in a new destinations.
+When she isn’t traveling, she loves reading about new places and planning her next trips!